As we start 2026 prospective homebuyers are keenly observing mortgage interest rate trends to make informed decisions.

 📊 Current Mortgage Rate Landscape

-As we start Q2 of 2025, the average 30-year fixed mortgage rate stands at approximately 6.76%, maintaining a position below the 7% threshold for the 17th consecutive week.
+As we start the start February 2026, the average 30-year fixed mortgage rate stands at approximately 6.125%, maintaining a position below the 7% threshold for a number of months now.
+In fact, it was recently reported that interest rates dropped to the lowest level in three years last month.
 This stability offers a semblance of predictability for borrowers navigating the housing market.

 🔍 Current Factors Influencing Mortgage Rates